 Futures trading: Like options trading, futures traders will also find themselves right at home with TradeStation desktop.
 Many of the advanced tools used for trading equities apply to futures trading, creating a seamless trading experience.

 Like its close competitors, TradeStation is not built for performing in-depth company research.
-Pros include full stocks and options screening, equity backtesting, as well as streaming futures and forex data.
-Cons include no traditional fundamental research for stocks, no mutual fund or fixed income research, and a nearly non-existent ETFs research experience.
+Pros include full stocks and options screening, equity backtesting, and streaming futures and forex data.
+Cons include no traditional fundamental research for stocks, no mutual fund or fixed income research, and a nearly non-existent research experience for ETFs.

 To score Customer Service, StockBrokers.com partners with customer experience research group Confero to conduct phone tests from locations throughout the United States.
 For our 2020 Broker Review, 280 customer service tests were conducted over ten weeks.